How we Charge.

 What matters most is not the fee itself, but how that time is used.

 At Speaks Design Services, we see every project as an opportunity to add value to your home, not simply to produce drawings.
 Thoughtful design can improve layouts, strengthen planning outcomes and reduce costly changes later on.
 In many cases, a modest increase in design time can lead to a far greater uplift in overall value.
-For example, spending an extra £1,000 at the design stage to achieve £10,000 of added value is a worthwhile investment.
+For example, a £1,000 investment in design-stage value engineering can avoid £10,000 of unnecessary construction costs later on.

 That said, there is a clear point where additional time no longer delivers meaningful returns.
 We are very conscious of this and carefully set our fees to reflect the right level of input for each project.
 This ensures the work remains proportionate, effective and fair, without over-designing or overcharging.